-How To Avoid Long Security Lines At The Airport During The Holidays If You're In A Rush
+You Can Avoid Long Security Lines At The Airport During The Holidays By Doing This One Thing

 With the holiday travel season in full swing, it's important to plan ahead to make sure that everything goes smoothly.
 The airports will definitely be crowded with people traveling to see family and friends, so you'll want to do your best to steer clear of all the holiday congestion.
 Read on to learn how to avoid long security lines at the airport during the holidays, so you can ensure that you enjoy every minute of your trip.